cometbft/cometbft/docs/core/subscription.md

 to represent this integer.
 This is done to avoid precision loss for big integers when they are converted with the default precision (`64`).
 - When comparing two values, if either one of them is a float, the other one will be represented as a big float.
-Integeres are again parsed as big floats with a precision equal to the number of bits required to represent them.
+Integers are again parsed as big floats with a precision equal to the number of bits required to represent them.
 - As with all floating point comparisons, comparing floats with decimal values can lead to imprecise results.